-If you want your website to be more accessible and meet all the requirements outlined in the Accessibility for Ontarians with Disabilities Act, check out The Best Media’s AODA compliance service.
+If you want your website to be more accessible and meet all the requirements outlined in the Accessibility for Ontarians with Disabilities Act, visit The Best Media’s AODA compliance service page.

-This act deals with a wide range of aspects related to accessibility, but for the purposes of this blog, I’m going to focus solely on websites.
+This act deals with a wide range of aspects related to accessibility.
+But for the purpose of this blog, I’m going to focus solely on websites.

 The rules that apply to websites in the act are referred to as the Web Content Accessibility Guidelines (WCAG).